vercel/avatar/README.md

 ```

 ### Random avatar
-If you just want to use random avatars without providing usernames you can use the root endpoint
+If you just want to use random avatars without providing usernames, you can use the root endpoint

 ```
 https://avatar.tobi.sh/